High Falls Historic District: Geography

 The district is an irregularly shaped area centered on the junction of Bruceville, Mohonk and Route 213, mostly following lot lines.
 It follows Mohonk to an old church, then its boundary goes east to rear lot lines, then south to the town line at Route 213 with neighboring Rosendale.

 It includes most properties along the south side of Route 213, and some along Bruceville almost to where it meets the creek.
 East of there it includes the former canal right-of-way, its empty bed extant, all the way down to the former aqueduct abutment.
 It goes no farther along 213 than the split between it and its former alignment, now Main Street.
 It includes the properties in the commercial area along the north side of Main Street and Firehouse Road and the canal as it goes uphill, with some of its locks, and then reaches its western extreme at a thin wedge along the canal's earlier route along the north side of Main.

 Within these boundaries are 33 buildings, only four of which are considered non-contributing to the district's historic character.
 There are also five structures, all former canal locks.
 The buildings range from the late 18th century to the mid-20th, and the canal infrastructure was mostly built in the middle of the 19th.
 The entire area is developed except for the short stretch of canal north between 213 and the creek, which is wooded.

 History

 High Falls takes its name from the nearby feature on the Rondout, where the creek cuts through a large rock formation and goes over a large waterfall.
 It was an attractive source of water power, and millers were drawn to it from colonial times.
 The first bridge to nearby Stone Ridge, on the main road through the valley between the Shawangunks and Catskills, was built during this time.
-The stone Simeon DePuy Tavern, now the home of the D&H Canal Historical Society, who will open their new Museum and Visitor Center in that structure in 2022, from 1797 (expanded in mid-19th century), reflects this era and retains much of its original fabric.
+The stone Simeon DePuy Tavern, now the home of the D&H Canal Historical Society, who opened their new Museum and Visitor Center in that structure in 2022, from 1797 (expanded in mid-19th century), reflects this era and retains much of its original fabric.